Find Affordable College Courses

 Coral Gables, FL

-University of Miami ranked #10 on this year’s Best Value Film, Video & Photographic Arts Master’s Degree Schools in the Southeast Region list.
-Located in the small city of Coral Gables, U Miami is a private not-for-profit school with a fairly large student population.
+University of Miami came in at #10 in this year’s edition of the Best Value Film, Video & Photographic Arts Master’s Degree Schools in the Southeast Region ranking.
+Located in the small city of Coral Gables, U Miami is a private not-for-profit college with a fairly large student population.

-As a testament to the quality of education it offers, U Miami also is in the top 15% of our Best Film, Video & Photographic Arts Master’s Degree Schools in the Southeast Region ranking.
+U Miami also claimed a spot on our Best Film, Video & Photographic Arts Master’s Degree Schools in the Southeast Region list.
+It’s in the top 15% of all schools in this category.

 Read full report on Film, Video & Photographic Arts at University of Miami